Policy Number: AS-2101-2006

 - If a participant withdraws consent, the participant can also request the withdrawal of their data or human biological materials.

-Ongoing (TCPS2; Article 3.3)
+2. Ongoing Consent (TCPS2 (2018); Article 3.3)

-Consent shall be maintained throughout the research project.
+- Consent shall be maintained throughout the research project.
 Researchers have an ongoing duty to provide participants with all information relevant to their ongoing consent to participate in the research.

-Consent Shall Precede Collection of, or Access to, Research Data (TCPS2; Article 3.5)
+- Consent Shall Precede Collection of, or Access to, Research Data (TCPS2; Article 3.5).

-Research shall begin only after the participants, or their authorized third parties, have provided their consent.
+- Research shall begin only after the participants, or their authorized third parties, have provided their consent.

-Documented Consent (TCPS2; Article 3.12)
+4. Documented Consent (TCPS2 (2018); Article 3.12)

 Evidence of consent shall be contained either in a signed consent form or in documentation by the researcher of another appropriate means of consent.